 - Requirements and expectations of the client

-It’s wise to schedule a meeting with the main client and ask some tough questions about the process, organizational structure, general risks, etc. You can also include key stakeholders and other decision-makers in the process.
+It’s wise to schedule a meeting with the primary client and ask some tough questions about the process, organizational structure, general risks, etc. You can also include key stakeholders and other decision-makers in the process.

 Some questions that must be answered are:

 - Who owns the project?